Save USD 200

 IBM Cloud virtual compute features

-Use auto scaling to automatically grow or shrink your cloud environment and never lift a finger again to deploy additional virtual servers or cancel unneeded ones.
+Use auto scaling to automatically grow or shrink your cloud environment — deploy additional virtual servers or cancel unneeded ones with minimal effort.

 Security and compliance

 IBM Cloud® Virtual Servers provide 24x7 onsite security, proximity and biometric access control, and digital security video surveillance.